edgware/edgware/fabric.docs/README.txt

 4.1 AUTO-DISCOVERY BROADCAST PROPAGATION

-The auto-discovery UDP broadcast used by Edgware to request a connection will typically only propagate as far as any routers in the network.
-Most routers will block broadcasts, thus restricting the visibility of the request.
-This is mitigated by use of multicast, andthe ability to statically define known nodes if required.
+Edgware nodes on a network will automatically discover each other to form the bus of systems and services.
+This is done using a UDP braodcast, however that broadcast will typically only propagate as far as any routers in the network (most routers will block broadcasts, thus restricting the visibility of discovery messages).
+This is mitigated to some extent by use of multicast, however Egware can also be configured with statically defined connections between nodes if required.

 5. KNOWN PROBLEMS